 • Nature, evaluation and management in various work settings of the disorders of speech, hearing, language and swallowing in children and adults.

 • Investigative procedures in communication sciences and disorders.

 The student must complete a minimum of 54 credits of graduate course work in communication sciences and disorders prior to earning the MS degree in CSD.
-A thesis is optional in this program.
+A thesis is optional in the residential program.
 Those who write a thesis must complete an oral comprehensive examination about the thesis.
 Students who do not write a thesis must pass a written comprehensive examination.
 Each student must complete two externships in the final semesters of their graduate program.

 The fact that a student has met the minimum criteria listed does not guarantee admission to the program.
 Enrollment in the graduate program is limited to a maximum number of students determined annually by the program faculty.
 In recent years, the number of students admitted annually to the residential program has been 16-18; approximately 16 – 20 students may be admitted to the part-time online program.
 Applications for admission to the online program are reviewed in the fall; applications to the residential program are reviewed each winter.
 Students begin their online program in the summer, while residential students begin their program in the fall semester following admission.

 • Our graduates pass the PRAXIS before graduation and obtain employment by or shortly after graduation.

 • UW-Eau Claire has an excellent clinical facility with state-of-the-art technology on campus (the Center for Communication Disorders) and affiliation with many off-campus practicum sites where students gain experience working with clients.